python/cpython/Doc/library/struct.rst

 --------------

 This module converts between Python values and C structs represented as Python :class:`bytes` objects.
-This can be used to handle binary data in files or on network connections, among other sources.
-It uses :ref:`struct-format-strings` as compact descriptions of the layout of the C structs and the intended conversion to/from Python values.
+Compact :ref:`format strings <struct-format-strings>` describe the intended conversions to/from Python values.

-This module can be used for two largely distinct applications, data exchange with external sources, or data transfer between the Python application and the C layer.  :ref:`applications` of different format characters are covered below.
+The module's functions and objects can be used for two largely distinct applications, data exchange with external sources (files or network connections), or data transfer between the Python application and the C layer.

 .. note::

+   Native mode is the default, packing or unpacking data based on the platform and compiler on which the Python interpreter was built.
-   By default, the result of packing a given C struct includes pad bytes in order to maintain proper alignment for the C types involved; similarly, alignment is taken into account when unpacking.
-This behavior is chosen so that the bytes of a packed struct correspond exactly to the layout in memory of the corresponding C struct.
-To handle platform-independent data formats or omit implicit pad bytes, use ``standard`` size and alignment instead of ``native`` size and alignment: see :ref:`struct-alignment` for details.
+   The result of packing a given C struct includes pad bytes which maintain proper alignment for the C types involved; similarly, alignment is taken into account when unpacking.
+In contrast, when communicating data between external sources, the programmer is responsible for defining byte ordering and padding between elements.
+   See :ref:`struct-alignment` for details.

 Several :mod:`struct` functions (and methods of :class:`Struct`) take a *buffer* argument.
 This refers to objects that implement the :ref:`bufferobjects` and